Moo Ping Recipe (Grilled Thai Pork Skewers)

 How to make Thai pork skewers

-Step 1: Pound the garlic and coriander root together using a mortar and pestle until you get a rough paste.
+Step 1: Pound the spices.
+Use a mortar and pestle to pound the garlic and coriander roots together until they form a fragrant, rough paste.

-Step 2: In a large bowl, mix the coconut milk, palm sugar, oyster sauce, light soy sauce, dark soy sauce, tapioca starch, and white pepper until smooth.
-Add the thinly sliced pork and toss well to coat every piece.
-Cover and marinate in the fridge overnight for the best flavor.
+Step 2: Marinate for maximum flavor.
+In a large bowl, whisk the coconut milk, palm sugar, oyster sauce, both soy sauces, tapioca starch, and white pepper until smooth.
+Toss in the thinly sliced pork, ensuring every piece is well-coated, and refrigerate overnight for the best flavor.

 Bowl with marinated pork.

-Step 3: Soak your bamboo skewers in water for about 20 minutes to keep them from burning.
-Thread the marinated pork slices onto the skewers.
+Step 3: Prepare and thread the skewers.
+Soak your bamboo skewers in water for at least 20 minutes, then thread the marinated pork slices onto the sticks.

 Uncooked marinated pork skewers on banana leaves next to a bowl of marinade and bamboo skewers.